flairNLP/flair/resources/docs/TUTORIAL_TRAINING_MODELS.md

 ## Next

-Now, learn to [load one of the packaged datasets in Flair](/resources/docs/TUTORIAL_CORPUS_OWN.md) so you can train your own models.
+Now, learn to [load one of the prepared datasets in Flair](/resources/docs/TUTORIAL_CORPUS_PREPARED.md) so you can easily train your own models.